Tampa Bless presents Team Do Good's next featured member and honoree: Nick Tanis

 Thank you so much for your time Nick and for all that you do.
 The place we live in is that much better because of you.
 I hope that this feature has served to inspire you, as well as successfully celebrate those that help others and uplift humanity.

 If you like, please subscribe to the Tampa Bless blog and be on the lookout for the next featured member of Team Do Good as well as Team Do Good's 1st signature apparel drop coming soon.
-This is going to be a great opportunity to celebrate and represent your neighborhood Do-Gooders and look good doing it.
 Let's go!
 May God bless y'all and thank you for your support.
 Much love and appreciation.